An abstract class that serves as the basis for objects that enable archiving and distribution of other objects.

 - watchOS 2.0+

-NSCoder abstract class declares the interface used by concrete subclasses to transfer objects and other values between memory and some other format.
-This capability provides the basis for archiving (where objects and data items are stored on disk) and distribution (where objects and data items are copied between different processes or threads).
+NSCoder declares the interface used by concrete subclasses to transfer objects and other values between memory and some other format.
+This capability provides the basis for archiving (storing objects and data on disk) and distribution (copying objects and data items between different processes or threads).
 The concrete subclasses provided by Foundation for these purposes are

 NSPort.
 Concrete subclasses of

-NSCoder are referred to in general as coder classes, and instances of these classes as coder objects (or simply coders).
-A coder object that can only encode values is referred to as an encoder object, and one that can only decode values as a decoder object.
+NSCoder are “coder classes”, and instances of these classes are “coder objects” (or simply “coders”).
+A coder that can only encode values is an “encoder”, and one that can only decode values is a “decoder”.

 The AVFoundation framework adds methods to the